Eslamabad, Miandorud

-Eslamabad (اسلام اباد) (Note: Also romanized as Eslāmābād) is a village in, and the capital of, Miandorud-e Bozorg Rural District of the Central District of Miandorud County, Mazandaran province, Iran.
+Eslamabad (اسلام اباد) (Note: Also romanized as Eslāmābād) is a village in, and the capital of, Miandorud-e Bozorg Rural District in the Central District of Miandorud County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,362 in 904 households, when it was in the former Miandorud District of Sari County.
 The following census in 2011 counted 3,912 people in 1,129 households, by which time the district had been separated from the county in the establishment of Miandorud County.
 The rural district was transferred to the new Central District.
-The 2016 census measured the population of the village as 3,997 people in 1,261 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,997 people in 1,261 households, the most populous in its rural district.